Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 export default connect(null, mapDispatchToProps)(App);
 ```

+Wrap connect around everything...

 These names `mapStateToProps` and `mapDispatchToProps` are commonly used in Redux apps, but they can be whatever you prefer.

 ## Chrome Extension

 [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension) is a useful browser extension specifically for reporting all changes in Redux state.

-Whenever an action is dispatched, it wll show in the extension along with what was changed in the state.
+Whenever an action is dispatched, it will show in the extension along with what was changed in the state.

 If you aren't using middleware (in a future post), it's as simple as adding this line in the `createStore` line.